 mode UNIX-style mode mask to use if acl is empty.
 As mention in IGuestSession::directoryCreate() this is realized on a best effort basis and the exact behavior depends on the Guest OS.

 Sets the ACL of this file.
-If this method fails, the following error codes may be reported:

 5.36.9 setSize